-4. Enter the file number (2-5) of the program you want to run, followed by a carriage return.
+4. Enter the file number (2 or 3) of the program you want to run, followed by a carriage return.
 The selected program will be loaded into CPU memory and executed.

-2.32 Using the The performance of the SCZ-5 and the peripherials it controls depends on more than how fast the drives are.... it also relies on Configurator how well the other pieces of the system interact together.
-The Program to Configurator program provides a dialogue, giving you choices on Set Options set-up, to allow you to easily change what is already stored.
-The Zetaco Configurator program is designed to interact with you, help you decide what to do (if you need help), and then store your changes into the SCZ-5 E2PROM.
+2.32 Using the Configurator Program to Set Options The performance of the SCZ-6T and the peripherials it controls depends on more than how fast the drives are it also relies on how well the other pieces of the system interact together.
+The Configurator program provides a dialogue, giving you choices on set-up, to allow you to easily change what is already stored.
+The Zetaco Configurator program is designed to interact with you, help you decide what to do (if you need help), and then store your changes into the SCZ-6T E 2 PROM.
 The Configurator is an easy-to-use program.
 It provides a choice whether to use it in novice or expert mode.
 In novice mode, help screens are automatically displayed.
-The program is menu driven, but the first full screen you see is the Configuration Overview.
-It is also displayed after you make changes to an option.
+The first full screen you see is the Configuration Facts.
 Figure 2.32a shows what it looks like.
-From this screen you can get to the Main Command Menu.
-The main menu choices are shown in Figure 2.32b.
-Each main menu choice has a menu of its own.
-Examine the data in the Configuration Overview.
+The command menu choices are shown in Figure 2.32b.
+Examine the data in the Configuration Facts.
 It is important to make sure that the Burst Rate, Break Count, and BMC Priority values are what you want.
 Also verify that the correct peripheral units are specified.
-To change any of the information in the Configuration Overview, enter the number of the main menu command or go to the Main Command Menu by pressing NEWLINE.
-Selection from the Main Menu depends on what you want to do.
-To change BMC priority, Burst Rate, or Break Count, select: 1.
-Display/edit the CONTROLLER-SPECIFIC parameters.
-To make a change to the disk or tape drive choices displayed, select either: 2.
-Display/edit the TAPE DRIVE assignment table.
-3. Display/edit the DISK DRIVE assignment table.
-While you are using the Configurator program, the NOTE controller right-hand red LED will be on steadily.
-This indicates that you are communicating to the SCZ-5 Controller on a hardware level.
+To change any of the information in the Configurator, enter a letter from the command menu.
+To display the command menu, enter a "?" at the command line.
+Selection from the Command Menu depends on what you want to do.
+To change all configuration facts in sequential order, select: "A" Change all facts.
+These facts can also be changed one at a time by selecting the appropriate letter.
+To make a change to the tape drive choices displayed, select: "T" Edit any or all TAPE drives.
+If at any time you need help answering a question, enter an "H".
+NOTE While you are using the Configurator program, the controller's right-hand red LED will be on steadily.
+This indicates that you are communicating to the SCZ-6T Controller on a hardware level.
 When you have finished making your changes and exit the program, the red LED will go out.

-After you are done making your changes to the E^2PROM configuration, be sure to update the SCZ-5.
-This is choice 9 from the Main Menu.
+After you are done making your changes to the E^2PROM configuration, be sure to update the SCZ-6T.
+This is done by entering a "U" at the command line.
 To update the controller configuration, set the E^2PROM write-disable switch (S2) to the UP position.
 When the update is complete, flip S2 DOWN to protect the E^2PROM contents.